 What accommodation options are available along E1 and E6?

-The majority of the trails are well-marked, often with orange bands around trees and posts.
-At suitable starting and ending points, there are usually information boards with an overview map of the local trail.
+The majority of the trails are well marked, often with orange bands around trees and posts.
+At suitable starting and end points, there are usually information boards with an overview map of the local trail.
 Most trails currently lack specific markings for the European long-distance trails.
-These signs feature a blue background with 15 yellow European stars surrounding either E1 or E6.
-Where E-path markers exist, they complement the regular trail markers.
+These markers have a blue background with 15 yellow European stars surrounding either E1 or E6.
+Where E-path markers exist, they complement the regular trail markings.

-Please note that the E-paths consist of continuous regional trails where different municipalities, regions, foundations, etc. are responsible for maintenance, signage, and updating information on markings, trail maps, shelters, and rest cabins.
+Please note that the E-paths consist of continuous regional trails where different municipalities, regions, foundations, etc. are responsible for maintenance, markings, and updating information about trail maps, shelters and rest huts.

-Many trails are equipped with rest stops or shelters, sometimes also with toilets, water, and fire pits.
+Many trails have shelters, sometimes also with toilets, water and fire pits.
 With a sleeping bag in your pack, these shelters can be used for overnight stays.
-Some trails also offer unmanned cabins for overnight stays.
+Some trails also have unmanned cabins for overnight stays.
 Carrying a hammock is another popular option.
-The standard of rest stops, shelters, and overnight cabins can vary between trails.
-Additionally, you can make use of hostels, campsites, inns, hotels, and bed & breakfasts if you're on a multi-day hike.
-Sometimes these options are close to the trails, and other times you may need to venture further from the trail to find them.
+The standard of shelters and overnight cabins can vary between trails.